-The RMC held six (6) meetings during the financial year ended 31 March 2021.
+The RMC held seven (7) meetings during the financial year ended 31 March 2022.

-The details of attendance of each member at the RMC meetings held during the financial year ended 31 March 2021 are as follows:
+The details of attendance of each member at the RMC meetings held during the financial year ended 31 March 2022 are as follows:

 Number of Meetings

 RMC Member Held Attended

 En.
-Ismail bin Mahbob 6 6
+Ismail bin Mahbob 7 7

 Chairman

 Y.Bhg.
-Dato' Mohd Sallehuddin bin Othman 6 6
+Dato' Mohd Sallehuddin bin Othman 7 7

 Member

 Y.Bhg.
-Datuk Seri Dr. Nik Norzrul Thani bin N. Hassan Thani 6 6
+Datuk Seri Dr. Nik Norzrul Thani bin N. Hassan Thani 7 7

 Member

-The RMC's functions and responsibilities are to oversee the managing of key risk areas of the Bank covering credit risk, market risk, liquidity risk, operational risk, legal and compliance risk and information security risk; and to ensure that the risk management process is in place and is functioning effectively.
+The RMC's functions and responsibilities are to oversee the managing of key risk areas of the Bank covering credit risk, market risk, liquidity risk, operational risk, legal and compliance risk, information security risk as well as emerging risks such as ESG risk, climate risk, pandemic risk and cyber risk; and to ensure that the risk management process is in place and is functioning effectively.
 Its responsibilities include the review of risk policies and risk tolerance.
 A comprehensive Risk Management Policy approved by the Board has been implemented.
 It also reviews and assesses the adequacy of risk management process to identify, measure, monitor, control and manage the overall risk profile of the Bank.